Hagit Ayalon, Hebrew and Judaics Teacher and Lower School Hebrew Coordinator

-Ms. Ayalon loves working with students of all ages at CCJDS!
-This year she will be welcoming our youngest students to the joys of Hebrew and Judaics – teaching both subjects in Kindergarten and First Grade.
-Ms. Ayalon’s warmth and creative energy are a great fit for our eager learners.
+Ms. Ayalon loves working with students of all ages at CCJDS.
+As a teacher of Hebrew and Judaics, she infuses her work with warmth and creative energy that motivates and delights her students.
 Prior to moving to the United States, Ms. Ayalon taught both middle school and high school in Israel.
 She graduated with honors, BA in English Linguistics and a Masters in Education from Hebrew University.
 Joined CCJDS in 2011.

 Daniel Baselj, 3rd Grade General Studies Teacher

 Mr. Baselj came to CCJDS from Northern Lights School in Oakland, where he taught for two years.
 He loves teaching at CCJDS because he loves the sense of community he feels from the families he meets each new school year.
 He also feels that the work his class does in SHIR HaLev service learning and the impact it has on each student can last a lifetime.
 Previously, Mr. Baselj served four years as a classroom teacher at the Highlands School in Birmingham, Alabama.
 He entered teaching through his eight years of experience as a Learning Specialist in Pittsburgh, PA.
 Colleagues, parents, and supervisors describe him as a gifted educator, strong team member and delightful person.
 His classroom has a rigorous curriculum which values creativity in a child centered environment.
 His BA and MA are both from the University of Pittsburgh.
 Joined CCJDS in 2016.